bobleesj/learn-swift-with-bob/ABOUT.md

 ## How to get there
 1. Initiate and reach out to people, ask questions, make recommendations, offer to help, and pitch my ideas
 2. Compete with those way ahead of me: `Devslopes`, `Rob Riches`, `Udemy`, `Udacity`, `Treehouse`, `CodeAcademy`, `RayWenderlich`, `AppCoda`.
-3. Hustle everyday.
-No basketball.
-No hangout more than once a week.
-No day off.
-No girlfriend.

 ## Mission Statement
 I, Bob the Developer, can achieve anything if I show up every day, practice everyday, and improve every day.
 I learn to contribute.
 I believe in good karma